openshift/enhancements/enhancements/cloud-integration/ibm/service-endpoint-dynamic-override.md

 ### User Stories

-* As an OpenShift cluster administrator, I want to update my cluster's current service endpoint configuration to point to new service endpoints.
+* As an OpenShift cluster administrator, I want to update my cluster's current service endpoint configuration to point to new service endpoints so that I can comply with administrative requirements to directs component traffic through regional or private endpoints.

 ### Goals